Take Screenshot

 The script will then consist of the following nodes:

-After running this workflow, I will have completed the action of capturing a screenshot and using it to search on Google.
+After running this workflow, you will have completed the action of capturing a screenshot and using it to search on Google.